- Training & Events

 Figure 6.
 Labyrinth Seal Wear

-The erratic nature of the SWE readings and the absence of any clear indication of damage to gears or bearings, plus the fact that lube changes had no impact on the SWE, led maintenance and engineering staff to the conclusion that some sort of rubbing (or similar constant wear mechanism) was at fault.
+The erratic nature of the stress wave energy readings and the absence of any clear indication of damage to gears or bearings, plus the fact that lube changes had no impact on the stress wave energy, led maintenance and engineering staff to the conclusion that some sort of rubbing (or similar constant wear mechanism) was at fault.
 A thorough disassembly inspection conducted during overhaul revealed the cause to be excessive wear to the faces of the labyrinth seals in the LPT area.

 A series of discrepant conditions was intentionally built into a Pratt & Whitney F100-PW-100 engine, which was then operated over a range of operating conditions to test the detection capability of various diagnostic techniques.
 (Author’s note: This test was sponsored by the Joint Strike Fighter program.)